leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 ``∀ x, C x``, it suffices to show that for an arbitrary ``x``, if we have ``∀ y ≺ x, C y``, then we have ``C x``.

-In the example above we set the option `codegen` to false because the code generator currently does not support `WellFounded.fix`.
+In the example above we use the modifier `noncomputable` because the code generator currently does not support `WellFounded.fix`.
 The function `WellFounded.fix` is another tool Lean uses to justify that a function terminates.